Estimation and Inference for Moments of Ratios with Robustness against Large Trimming Bias: Discussions of the Assumptions

 \subsubsection{Compatibility of Assumption \ref{a:m} with Heavy-Tailed Distributions}

-As a final remark on Assumption \ref{a:m}, we discuss the compatibility of Assumption \ref{a:m} with heavy-tailed distributions of $B/A$.
+As the final remark on Assumption \ref{a:m}, we discuss the compatibility of Assumption \ref{a:m} with heavy-tailed distributions of $B/A$.
+Here we make this argument to demonstrate that Assumption \ref{a:m} is sufficiently mild to accommodate data generating processes where trimming matters.
 Trimming is useful particularly when the distribution of $B/A$ has a heavy tail due to small $A$.
-Specifically, trimming matters non-trivially when the moment $\theta = E\left[B/A\right]$ exists but the variance $Var(B/A)$ does not.
-Furthermore, large trimming (i.e., slowly vanishing $h$) should improve the convergence rate of the trimmed estimator.
+Specifically, trimming matters non-trivially when the variance $Var(B/A)$ does not.
+Furthermore, large trimming (i.e., slowly vanishing $h_n$ as the sample size $n$ increases) should improve the convergence rate of the trimmed mean estimator.
 It is important to ensure that our restriction on the structure of $(A,B)$ in Assumption \ref{a:m} does not rule out these cases where large trimming matters.
 The following example demonstrates that Assumption \ref{a:m} is compatible with these relevant cases.